 Christmas Rushed: The game in its completed state was too ambitious for it to be released as a whole in such a short time.
 As well, McDonald's ended up pushing Happy Meal toys before the game was released, forcing Sega's hand in the entire thing.
 Sonic 3 was released in February 1994, while Sonic & Knuckles was released eight months later.

 Copy Protection: Pirate copies of the cartridge obviously do not have the lock-on slot.
 This means a huge chunk of content will be unavailable, so even though the game is still fully playable, it's a lot less interesting.

-Fan Remake: Sonic 3 Complete is a fairly well-known hack that polishes the game in areas that the official Sonic 3 & Knuckles didn't (fixing glitches, giving Super Sonic actual sprites for certain things) as well as allowing a plethora of options such as choosing individual tracks between Sonic 3 or Sonic & Knuckles and allowing the ability to play Sonic 3 or Sonic & Knuckles standalone in the same game.
+Game Mod: Sonic 3 Complete is a mod that polishes the game in areas that the official Sonic 3 & Knuckles neglected (fixing glitches, giving Super Sonic actual sprites for certain level gimmicks) as well as allowing a plethora of options such as choosing individual tracks between Sonic 3 or Sonic & Knuckles and allowing the ability to play Sonic 3 or Sonic & Knuckles standalone in the same game.
 It also added some goodies like restoring the "Beta" level order (Flying Battery after Carnival Night), and the option to do the Super Peel Out from Sonic CD.
 For more extras, you can even create IPS patches that change the game even further, such as changing Sonic back to his Sonic 1 and Sonic 2 sprites, with new sprites to accommodate them for all of the actions he could only do in Sonic 3 & Knuckles.